nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ## 2.4 Preparing OS

 - Add a system user (reference data: 1.3) whom all roles in the user interface are granted to.
 Add the new user with the command: `sudo adduser username`.
-User roles are discussed in detail in the X-Road Security Server User Guide [UG-SS].
+User roles are discussed in detail in the X-Road Security Server User Guide [UG-SS](#13-references).
 - Set the operating system locale.
 Add the following line to the file /etc/environment. `LC_ALL=en_US.UTF-8`

 ## 2.5 Installation